Your big journey along the Great Silk Road !

 Request

-The Central Kazakhstan region occupies a special place in the history of the ancient Kazakhs due to its natural and geographical position and location.
+The Central Kazakhstan region occupies a special place in the history of the ancient Kazakhs due to its natural and geographical location.
 Archaeological excavations have shown that this area was inhabited by ancient people.
-According to historical chronology, at this time between 5-3 centuries.
+According to the historical chronology, at this time between the 5th and 3rd centuries.
 They were mainly engaged in gathering, hunting, and fishing.

-In the VI century, Central Kazakhstan became part of the Turkic Khaganate.
-In 603, the Turkic Khaganate was divided into two, and the Western Turkic Khaganate covered the territory of Semirechye and Central Kazakhstan.
-According to historical data, in the second half of the 7th century, the strongest tribal union in the Western Turkic Khaganate - the Kimaks - inhabited the territory from the Irtysh River to the Syr Darya.
-In the 9th century, the Kimak Khanate consisted of seven tribes: Kimaks, Lanikaz, Ajlads, Eimurs, Bayandurs, Tatars, Kypchaks.
-In the 10th century, the Kipchaks moved to the forefront of these tribes and formed the Polyn Khanate.
+In the 6th century, Central Kazakhstan became part of the Turkic Khaganate.
+In 603, the Turkic Khaganate split into two, and the Western Turkic Khaganate encompassed the territory of Semirechye and Central Kazakhstan.
+According to historical data, in the second half of the 7th century, the strongest tribal alliance in the Western Turkic Khaganate, the Kimaks, inhabited the territory from the Irtysh River to the Syr Darya.
+In the 9th century, the Kimak Khanate consisted of seven tribes: Kimaks, Lanikazes, Ajlades, Aimurs, Bayandurs, Tatars, and Kipchaks.
+In the 10th century, the Kipchaks came to the fore of these tribes and formed the Polynesian Khanate.

 The economy of Central Kazakhstan is based on nomadic animal husbandry.
-In summer, cattle grazed on the vast steppes of Saryarka, and in winter they returned to mountain gorges and steppes.
+In summer, the cattle grazed on the vast steppes of Saryarka, and in winter they returned to the mountain gorges and steppes.
 In the Middle Ages, a branch of the Great Silk Road passed through Saryarka, passing through Karkaraly, Ulytau, Zhezkazgan and heading west.
 Copper and iron ore were smelted in this region, from which tools and weapons were made.
-This is evidenced by the settlements of Kent, Suykbulak near Karkaralinsk, the deposits of Temirshi, Kentobe, the ancient settlement of Milikuduk in Zhezkazgan and the ancient deposits of copper and iron in the region.
+This is evidenced by the settlements of Kent, Suikbulak near Karkaralinsk, the Temirshi and Kentobe deposits, the Milikuduk settlement in Zhezkazgan, and ancient copper and iron deposits in the region.

-Central Kazakhstan is one of the most shallow regions of the country, remote from the sea and without large rivers.
+Central Kazakhstan is one of the most water-poor regions of the country, remote from the sea and without major rivers.
 But this is one of the regions rich in minerals.
-Saryarka is the land of minerals.
+Saryarka is a land of minerals.
 There is coal, iron ore, copper, manganese, gold, silver, oil, etc.

-Lake Balkhash is located in the southeast of Central Kazakhstan, in the rest of the territory there are small lakes (Karasor, Kipchak, etc.).
+Lake Balkhash is located in the south-east of Central Kazakhstan, while the rest of the territory contains small lakes (Karasor, Kipchak, etc.).
 Lack of water hinders the development of industry and agriculture.
-To provide water, the Irtysh-Karaganda-Zhezkazgan reservoirs and a canal were built.
+The Irtysh-Karagandinsk-Zhezkazgan reservoirs and a canal have been built to provide water.

-Central Kazakhstan has long been known as a sparsely populated area.
-Before the Great Patriotic War and during the development of virgin lands, the Slavic peoples began to settle in the western regions of the Soviet Union.
-As a result, the number of Slavic peoples increased.
+Central Kazakhstan has long been known as a sparsely populated territory.
+Before the Great Patriotic War and during the development of virgin lands, Slavic peoples began to settle in the western regions of the Soviet Union.
+As a result, the number of Slavic peoples has increased.
 Today, 1.3 million people of 115 nationalities live in Central Kazakhstan.

 Central Kazakhstan is one of the largest industrial regions of the country.
-In general, the share of the region in the regional production is more than 9%.
+In general, the share of the district in regional production is more than 9%.
 The explored reserves of the deposits make it possible to develop the fuel, electric power, and metallurgical industries.
-There is a large mining and metallurgical complex in the region.
-It includes mining, medium and non-ferrous metallurgy, coal industry.
-The fuel industry plays an important role in the region's economy.
+A large mining and metallurgical complex is located in the area.
+It includes mining, medium and non-ferrous metallurgy, and the coal industry.
+The fuel industry plays an important role in the district's economy.
 The most important coal base of our country is the Karaganda coal basin.

-Thermal power plants play a key role in the electric power industry.
-Karaganda GRES and Temirtauskaya and Balkhashskaya CHPP provide electricity to the enterprises of the central region, as well as some enterprises of the Southern Economic Region.
+Thermal power plants play a key role in the field of electric power industry.
+Karagandinskaya GRES and Temirtau and Balkhash thermal power plants provide electricity to enterprises in the central region, as well as some enterprises in the Southern Economic Region.

 Mechanical engineering plays the role of auxiliary industries.
-Karaganda machine-building plant of mining equipment manufactures mining equipment for metallurgical enterprises.
+The Karaganda Machine-building Plant of Mining Equipment manufactures mining equipment for metallurgical enterprises.
 Therefore, heavy industry occupies a leading position in Central Kazakhstan.
-The enterprises complementing the heavy industry complex include the light and food industries.
+Enterprises complementing the heavy industry complex include the light and food industries.

 Photogallery: